Sander-Brilman/php-website-template/readme.md

 ## **Setup guide > Optional values**

 These variables are optional but are recommended you declare them as it improves SEO.
-All these variables can be found inside `config.php`.
+All these variables can be found inside `global_config.php`.

 - **$debug_ips:** All ip addresses in this array can view dumps and run ip checks in the code.